-The registrar scratched his head under his huge picture of Kolokotronis – the Greek general who drove out the Ottoman Empire – and hits on a plan.
+The registrar scratched his head under his huge picture of Kolokotronis – the Greek general who drove out the Ottoman Empire from the land – and hits on a plan.

-A few weeks after this and I am in a large aureate hall, in front of the Mayor of Samos.
+A few weeks after this and I – now a Samosian – am in a large aureate hall, on my island, in front of the Mayor of Samos.
 Waiting for my bride.

-And with my mother-in-law spitting lightly on my head – “ftou ftou ftou”.
+And my mother-in-law is spitting lightly on my head – “ftou ftou ftou”.

-This is apparently for good luck.
-And to keep ‘The Eye’ away from me.
+Apparently this is for good luck.
+To keep ‘The Eye’ away from me.

 Symptoms are headaches and fatigue.
 The prevention is to wear a brightly painted eye around your neck or, as I am now finding, to have someone close to you rain spit down on your head.